 Amex GBT Sale Highlights AI-Driven Buyer Caution

 According to Skift, Rothschild & Co contacted 64 potential counterparties starting in December 2025 for the sale of Amex GBT.
 Skift reports that 46 of those potential buyers declined without signing confidentiality agreements, with many citing a "risk of artificial intelligence disintermediation and disruption," along with concerns about organic growth, macroeconomic conditions, and pricing and margin durability.
 Skift frames Long Lake Management's $6.3 billion purchase of Amex GBT as a contrarian bet; Skift also notes the business generated $2.7 billion in revenue.
-Editorial analysis: Investors treating AI as a capital-allocation filter is a broader pattern that can depress valuations for labor-intensive service businesses and make bidders more selective.
+Investors treating AI as a capital-allocation filter is a broader pattern that can depress valuations for labor-intensive service businesses and make bidders more selective.

 What happened